 One business day prior to the 15th calendar day of the contract month

-The leading participants in the soybean futures markets are farmers, processors and traders.
+The leading participants in the soybean futures markets are farmers, processors, and traders.
 By trading soybean futures (ZS), they ensure efficient long-term planning, consistent product quality, stable service, and greater profitability for their businesses.
-The futures contract provides market participants with the flexibility to hedge against price fluctuations due to potential risks such as unpredictable weather, volatile exports and imports and changing global trends.
+The futures contract provides market participants with the flexibility to hedge against price fluctuations due to potential risks such as unpredictable weather, volatile exports, and imports, and changing global trends.

 The soybean futures market is one of the most developed global commodity markets.
 For example, in the 2017 – 2018 period, the world produced more than 12 billion bushels of soybeans.
 The number of soybean futures contracts (ZS) traded on an exchange for the same period was 21 times higher.

-One of the main reasons why soybean futures contracts are so popular among traders and investment managers is the high liquidity of the market.
+One of the main reasons why soybean futures contracts are so popular among traders and investment managers is the market’s high liquidity.
 This allows day traders to capture small profit opportunities numerous times per day.
 The CME Group points out that there are more than 200,000 soybean futures contracts (ZS) on average traded per day on their exchange.

 In the last few years, farmers worldwide have slowly shifted their production plans to soybean instead of corn – the leading agricultural commodity.
 This has been acknowledged by traders who also started to turn their focus to soybean futures.

 If you’re thinking about whether it is a good idea to invest in a commodity like soybeans, then there are a few important things that you should know.
 This knowledge will help you more efficiently predict price changes and optimize your portfolio performance.